Other Common Names

 Traits cited in identifications on this site (not all unique to this species):

-a long radial cell near the front wingtip
+A long marginal cell near the front wingtip (cell 2 below)

 The vast majority of individuals seen will be females (workers), while sightings of males (drones) are relatively infrequent.
 (For additional information, please see the Life Cycle section below.)
 The males are significantly bigger and have notably larger eyes which touch at the top of the head.